What Is The Club Colours Award?

 Club Colours represents BMABA's highest level of vetting and excellence, with all Clubs who successfully register being awarded our ‘School of Excellence’ status on completion.

 We have worked tirelessly to ensure that the safeguarding aspects of the Club Colours Award match the standards required within the Safeguarding Code in Martial Arts.
-Over the last 3 years we have worked with the Safeguarding Code team to ensure that this National Lottery funded project (guided by Sport England) can automatically accept any BMABA Club Colours awarded clubs who apply without needing to complete the usual application process.
-BMABA’s compliance unit are now able to offer you an automatic Safeguarding Code certification upon successful completion of the Club Colours Award.
+Since 2018 we have worked with the Safeguarding Code team to ensure that this National Lottery funded project (guided by Sport England) can automatically accept any BMABA Club Colours awarded clubs who apply without needing to complete the usual application process.
+BMABA's compliance unit are now able to offer you an automatic Safeguarding Code Status upon successful completion of the Club Colours Award.
 You will receive a personalised certificate and access to the Safeguarding Code logo for use in your marketing with permissions that run alongside your BMABA Club Colours Licence.

 Recognition From External Bodies